stuartore/device_xiaomi_psyche/README.md

 As you find it, copy and paste the hal as well as its defaults code paragraph in "{}" in the related file who occours error, in the most cases, Android.bp

 Re-run lunch to see whether error fixed.
 Once it compelete, you could use aosp-setup to autobuild.

+Other errors' solutions follow the same reguration.
+If it loses, then add it.
+On the opposite side, delete it or change it's name to avoid being duplicate.
 </details>

 ### Credit